sourcegraph/scip-clang/Development.md

 /path/to/tools/reduce.py bad.json
 ```

+After completion, a path to a reduced C++ file will be printed out
+which still reproduces the crash.

-See the `--help` text for more information.
+See the script's `--help` text for information about additional flags.

 ## Implementation notes